apache/apisix/docs/en/latest/building-apisix.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-If you are looking to contribute to APISIX or setup a development environment, this guide is for you.
+If you are looking to setup a development environment or contribute to APISIX, this guide is for you.

-If you are looking to install and run APISIX, check out the [Installation](./installation-guide.md) docs.
+If you are looking to quickly get started with APISIX, check out the other [installation methods](./installation-guide.md).

 :::note